A faithful remnant,

 Chloe waived goodbye to Valeria and then turned to waive goodbye again to elder Caelius.
 Both Chloe and Caelius sighed in their hearts.
 Their peaceful fellowship had ended on a tense note.
 With apprehension Valeria had turned away from them upon hearing the name of Jesus.
 Widow Valeria was not a believer and she lived with her son, his wife and children who were not believers.
 Valeria was also known to be a gossip.
 Would she talk about Priscilla’s comment about Jesus, implicating elder Caelius?
 Would she report it to the Roman authorities?

-The elders of Carthage had kept the practice of meeting together at least once a month in order to encourage each other.
-They had been chosen to be leaders in their congregations, to teach the commands of Christ.
-Elders, older in age and spiritual growth, who had received the privilege of learning to read and study the scriptures.
-To lead, teach and live a life of holiness at home and in their community.
-Each congregation also had several deacons, men and women who had been selected to serve and assist the elders.
-To serve because they had proven to be leaders in love, faithfulness and purity.
+The Elders of Carthage, chosen to lead their congregations, had kept the practice of meeting together at least once a month.
+They encouraged each other in teaching the commands of Christ and living a life of holiness at home and in their community.
+Each congregation also had several deacons, who had been selected to serve and assist the elders because they had proven to be leaders in love, faithfulness and purity.

-This month the elders had planned to meet at Caelius’ home.
-He and Lydia had been busy cleaning, baking and praying for the arrival of the elders on Wednesday morning.
+This month the elders had planned to meet at the home of Caelius and his wife Lydia.
+They cleaned and baked as they prayed for the arrival of the elders on Wednesday morning.
 Caelius’ good friend, Quintus Tertullian,4 arrived first on horseback.
-Caelius stepped outside the door with arms open wide.
+Caelius, hearing the snorting horse, stepped outside the door with arms open wide.
 “Good morning my dear Brother Quintus!”

-Lydia quickly wrapped her new blue shawl around her shoulders and over her head.
-It was not only appropriate, but kept the chill away.
-She had made it to match her blue linen dress cinched about the waist with an embroidered sash.
-For Caelius she had made a new brown robe and black cloak for the colder winter weather.
-She stepped up to the doorway smiling then bowed her head, a greeting of respect for elder Quintus.
+Lydia quickly wrapped her new blue shawl over her head and around her shoulders.
+She had made it to match her blue linen dress which was cinched about the waist with an embroidered sash.
+Stepping up behind Caelius, she thought he looked especially handsome today in the new brown robe and black cloak she had made.
+Respectfully, she bowed her head to greet elder Quintus.

-Caelius guided Quintus to walk with him to the stable.
-“We should walk a bit this lovely morning over to Horatius’ stable.
+Caelius guided Quintus to walk with him.
+“Lovely morning to walk over to Horatius’ stable.
 He will care of your horse while we meet.”
 He turned toward Lydia, “Dear, we will return shortly.
 If the other elders arrive before we return, direct them over to the stable.”
 She nodded then waved goodbye.

-Quintus chuckled along with Caelius as both momentarily pondered pleasant thoughts of the past, remembering when they were boys learning to read and write Greek and Latin.
-Privileged to have a hired tutor to teach them every afternoon at Quintus’ home.
-Although, at the time, they had thought the privilege was more of a drudgery.
-When young, they could not see ahead to the great worth of being able to read and write.
-They could only see their other friends working outside in the fields or vineyards, seemingly having more fun than being confined inside to study language and math.
+Quintus chuckled along with Caelius as both pondered pleasant thoughts of the past, remembering when they were boys learning to read and write Greek and Latin–privileged to have a tutor to teach them every afternoon at Quintus’ home.
+Although, at the time, they had thought the privilege a drudgery.
+At the time, they could not foresee the great worth of reading and writing–only that working outside in the fields or vineyards as other friends, seemed more fun than being confined inside to study language and math.

-But as time progressed, the treasure of education had become apparent.
-Although, each one had gone their separate ways as young adults; Caelius becoming a Christian and studying the scriptures, while around the same time Quintus had gone to Rome to study law and philosophy.
+But as time progressed, the treasure of education became apparent.
+Each one had gone their separate ways–Caelius becoming a Christian and studying the scriptures, while around the same time Quintus had gone to Rome to study law and philosophy.
 Later, however, after having become a believer in Christ, Quintus had found his way back home to Carthage.

 When they arrived to the stable, Horatius was busy repairing a horseshoe.
-Blacksmithing, his family heritage, suited him well.
-He loved horses and working with tools.
-He looked up and smiled at the sight of the elders.
-He wiped his hands on a cloth and greeted them heartily.
-Then, taking the horse by the reins, he stroked his mane and carefully led the horse to a stall.
+Blacksmithing, his family heritage, suited him well since he loved horses and working with tools.
+He looked up and smiled at the sight of the elders, greeting them heartily.
+He wiped his hands on a cloth and then taking the horse by the reins, he carefully led the horse to a stall.
+Soothingly, he stroked the horses mane.
 “Ah, here’s a grand prince.”

 “My good man, Horatius, it’s very evident my horse will be in good hands.
 Thank you.”
 Quintus patted his horse’s side to say goodbye.